abdullahqwr/tets/docs/runbooks/deploy.md

    - Provide the required manual approval from an authorized operator.
    - Monitor the logs to confirm `terraform apply` succeeds without drift.
 2. **Applications**
-   - For the frontend and backend repositories, verify the `main` branch workflows have completed successfully.
+   - For the frontend and backend repositories, verify the `main` branch workflows have completed successfully up to the *Deploy to staging* job.
+   - Provide the required approval for the GitHub Actions `staging` environment.
+Monitor the Helm release in the `frontend-staging` and `backend-staging` namespaces and run smoke checks.
+   - Approve the `production` environment once staging validation passes.
+Ensure the pipelines reuse the same image tag when promoting.
-   - Confirm container images are tagged with the Git commit SHA and pushed to ACR.
-   - Validate AKS deployments completed rolling updates (Kubernetes events show `Rolling update complete`).
+   - Confirm container images are tagged with the Git commit SHA, pushed to ACR, and that AKS deployments completed rolling updates (Kubernetes events show `Rolling update complete`).
 3. **Post-Deployment Verification**
    - Check Grafana dashboards for error rates and latency.
    - Run smoke tests against the API and frontend via the Application Gateway HTTPS endpoint.
    - Review Azure SQL metrics to ensure connections are stable.
+   - Validate PodDisruptionBudgets are healthy with `kubectl get pdb -A` so voluntary disruptions will not reduce replicas below two.

 ## Rollback Trigger
 Follow the [rollback runbook](rollback.md) if SLOs are violated or critical issues are detected.